€16,00

 - Avoid prolonged exposure to chemicals (acetone, acidic or alkaline cleaners)

-- Store separately from other gemstones to avoid scratches
+- Store separately from other gemstones to prevent scratching

 Frequently asked questions